How to Develop Sweepstakes Software Development

 How to scale and adapt over time

-Develop sweepstakes software development isn’t a one‑time event.
+Developing sweepstakes software isn’t a one‑time event.

 It’s a lifecycle: